PeggyJV/cellar-contracts/docs/adapters.md

 Adapters integrate Cellars with extenal Defi protocols enabling them to use the assets in the protocol.

-We have an establish catalogue of adapters that can be used to integrate with the following protocols:
+We have an established catalogue of adapters that can be used to integrate with the following protocols:

 ## Aave